Thomas Müller

 Thomas Müller (/de/; born 13 September 1989) is a German professional footballer who plays as a forward or attacking midfielder for Major League Soccer club Vancouver Whitecaps.
-Widely regarded as one of the best players of his generation, nicknamed ”the Raumdeuter” (interpreter of space), Müller has been praised for his positioning, finishing, work-rate, and consistency in both scoring and creating goals.
-He is both the all-time German top goalscorer and assist provider in the UEFA Champions League, scoring 57 goals and providing 30 assists.
+He is widely regarded as one of the greatest players of his generation.
+Nicknamed "der Raumdeuter" (the 'interpreter of space'), Müller has been praised for his positioning, finishing, work-rate, and consistency in both scoring and creating goals.
+He is both the all-time German top goalscorer and assist provider in the UEFA Champions League.

-A product of Bayern Munich's youth system, which he joined at age 10 in 2000, Müller represented the club until 2025.
-With Bayern, he won a record thirteen Bundesliga titles, six DFB-Pokals, eight DFL-Supercups, two Champions League titles, two UEFA Super Cups, and two FIFA Club World Cups.
+As a product of Bayern Munich's youth system, which he joined at age 10 in 2000, Müller played for the club until 2025.
+With Bayern, he won a record thirteen Bundesliga titles, six DFB-Pokals, eight DFL-Supercups, two UEFA Champions League titles, two UEFA Super Cups, and two FIFA Club World Cups.
 He joined the first team in the 2009–10 season after Louis van Gaal was appointed as the main coach; he played almost every game that season as Bayern won the league and cup double and reached the 2010 Champions League final.
-Müller scored in the 2012 Champions League final though Bayern lost the final on penalties.
+Müller also scored in the 2012 Champions League final, though Bayern lost that final on penalties.
 Müller scored 23 goals in the 2012–13 season as Bayern won a historic treble; the league title, cup and Champions League.
-In 2019–20, he broke the Bundesliga record for assists in a season with 21 (a joint record in the top five leagues alongside Lionel Messi in La Liga) and scored 14 goals as Bayern won a second treble.
-With 756 matches played across seventeen seasons, Müller is Bayern's all-time record appearance holder, scoring 250 goals and providing 223 assists for the club across all competitions, and one of only three players in league history to reach the landmark of 100 Bundesliga goals and 100 assists each (alongside Andreas Möller and Marco Reus).
+In the 2019–20, he broke the Bundesliga record for assists in a season with 21 (a joint record in the top five leagues alongside Lionel Messi in La Liga and Bruno Fernandes in the Premier League) and scored 14 goals as Bayern won a second treble.
+With 756 matches played across seventeen seasons, Müller is Bayern's all-time record appearance holder, scoring 250 goals and providing 223 assists for the club across all competitions.
+He is one of only three players in league history to reach the landmark of 100 Bundesliga goals and 100 Bundesliga assists each (alongside Andreas Möller and Marco Reus).
 He also holds the record for the most UEFA Champions League appearances with one team.

 Müller was called up to the Germany national team in 2010.
 At the 2010 FIFA World Cup, he scored five goals in six appearances as Germany finished in third place.
 He was named the Best Young Player of the tournament and won the Golden Boot as the tournament's top scorer.
 At the 2014 FIFA World Cup, he played a major role in helping the team win the trophy, as he scored five goals and received the Silver Ball as the tournament's second best player and the Silver Boot as the second top goalscorer.
 He was also named in the World Cup All-Star XI and in the Dream Team.
 He retired from international football after the UEFA Euro 2024.
 On 1 October 2025, Müller became the most decorated German footballer in history with 35 trophies.